meg-gutshall/code-talk-requests-backend/README.md

 ## Usage

-Fork [this repository](https://github.com/meg-gutshall/code-talk-requests-backend) from GitHub and clone your forked copy down to your computer.
+Fork [this repository][Code Talk Requests Backend] from GitHub and clone your forked copy down to your computer.
 Open a new terminal window and `cd` into the `code-talk-requests-backend` root directory.

 >List any other actions needed to be taken before starting up the server.